bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 It seems like a too good to be true kind of thing.

 The tricky part is that conceptually, it's much easier to sneak in, say, an illegitimate unspent coin than with `assumevalid`.
-So for example, if you could convince someone to accept an `assumeutxo` hash that they had constructed specifically, it's very easy for an attacker to then serialize a modified version of the UTXO set that matches that hash, and then basically convince someone to accept an illegitimate spend.
+So for example, if you could convince someone to accept an `AssumeUTXO` hash that they had constructed specifically, it's very easy for an attacker to then serialize a modified version of the UTXO set that matches that hash, and then basically convince someone to accept an illegitimate spend.
-Oh, and I guess it's worth noting an important part of the proposal is that unlike in `assumevalid`, you cannot specify the `assumeutxo` hashes through the command line, and this is a pretty intentional.
+Oh, and I guess it's worth noting an important part of the proposal is that unlike in `assumevalid`, you cannot specify the `AssumeUTXO` hashes through the command line, and this is a pretty intentional.
 I think that would just be a huge foot gun because then you could pre-format the `bitcoind` command and trick somebody that way.

-Okay, short of the malicious command line that you might give somebody, what you would have to do is modify the source code somehow to accept that malicious `assumeutxo` value.
+Okay, short of the malicious command line that you might give somebody, what you would have to do is modify the source code somehow to accept that malicious `AssumeUTXO` value.
 The thing to keep in mind is that if you can modify somebody's binary, then you're cooked in the first place.
 Because if you can modify their binary, it's much easier to just add some little conditional into the coins cache code that accepts their spend, or does any variety of things.
 So in actuality, this doesn't open the potential for any attacks because we're still relying on the threat model of not being able to have your binary modified.

-John: 00:30:03
+John Newberry: 00:30:03

 I think there's a maybe more philosophical, subtle argument against, which is kind of a slippery slope argument that we want validation to be quick and IBD to be quick, and taking a shortcut like this is kind of kicking the can.
 If people come to rely on this as the only way to validate the full chain, we might get ourselves into a position where it actually is impossible to fully validate the full chain.